Green Tree Monitor Care Sheet

 In the wild, Green tree monitors can live up to as long as 20 years.
 Larger monitors seem to live longer than the other smaller species.

 Dehydration is a common ailment, especially among wild-caught species.
 It is important to provide your pet Green Tree monitor fresh water daily.

 Monitor its hydration upon arrival and make sure that it takes in enough water.
-Hydrate it especially before each feeding.
-Death before hatching (even among fully-grown ones that are still inside the egg) is also a common occurrence in a captive breeding environment.
+Hydrate it, especially before each feeding.
+Death before hatching (even among fully-grown ones still inside the egg) is also common in a captive breeding environment.

 Pricing and Availability

 Captive breeders offer Green tree monitors for sale at different prices.
-You may find babies or adult Green tree monitor lizards on sale for $650 and up to $1,200.
-Prices can be highly expensive because captive breeding rates are low and most in captivity are wild-caught.
+For example, you may find babies or adult Green tree monitor lizards on sale for $650 and up to $1,200.
+Prices can be highly expensive because captive breeding rates are low, and most in captivity are wild-caught.

 Indonesia has some conservation laws for Green tree monitors.
 Expect strict implementation, especially within protected reserves.